I Feel Free: Cover versions

 In 1967, The Amboy Dukes recorded their version of the song for their eponymous debut album.

 In 1984, a version by Mark King of Level 42 was featured on his solo album Influences.
 This was released as a single and reached number 96 in the UK.

 In 1986, a solo version by Jack Bruce was featured on a Renault 21 commercial and became his only solo UK hit, appearing for only one week at #95.

 In 1987, American singer Belinda Carlisle recorded the song for her second studio album, Heaven on Earth (1987).

 In 1993, a version by David Bowie appeared on the album Black Tie White Noise.
-Bowie cited a connection with his step-brother, who was the subject of a different song on the album, as his reason for including the cover on the album.
+Bowie cited a connection with his half-brother, who was the subject of a different song on the album, as his reason for including the cover on the album.